tixl/tixl-testnet-status/README.md

-# tixl-prototype-status
+# tixl-testnet-status
-Gives an insight into where we are standing with the Tixl prototype development.
+Gives an insight into where we are standing with the Tixl testnet development.

 We have set up a channel #github on our Discord server (https://discordapp.com/invite/dzVzMdp) where all commit messages are shared.